konstantingoretzki/keyos-croc/README.md

 ################################################################################
 # configure detection (OS, layout and root) and payload
 ################################################################################

+# WLAN AP geofencing
+# set to 1 is active, 0 is deactivated
+# set the allowed / denied devices in the wlanFencing function
+doWlanFencing=0

 # OS detection
 # if the string is empty then script will try to determine the OS